Legal Advice for Home Improvements — 27 results

 The Pennsylvania Attorney General has... more

-Written by attorney Brian W. Erikson, about 4 years ago.
+Written by attorney Brian W. Erikson, over 4 years ago.

 This guide is intended to highlight necessary provisions the owner should have in the contract for home improvment work.